s3ldc/BrainTumorDetection/README.md

 MRI Tumor Detection using Deep Learning

 This repository contains an end-to-end deep learning system for automatic MRI brain tumor classification.
-The project integrates a Convolutional Neural Network (EfficientNet-B0) with a Flask-based web application to provide real-time tumor predictions and an interactive dashboard for model evaluation and dataset analysis.
+The project uses a Convolutional Neural Network (EfficientNet-B0) and a Flask-based web application to provide real-time tumor predictions and an interactive evaluation dashboard.

-This work was developed as part of a Capstone Project (MCA, CMR University, 2023–2025).
+This work was developed as part of a Capstone Project (MCA – CMR University, 2023–2025).

 Features

 Deep Learning Model (EfficientNet-B0)

-Trained to classify MRI images into four categories:
+Classifies MRI scans into four classes:

 glioma